tonytw1/squirrel-detector/README.md

 ### Split the data

-We need to reserve some of our test data for testing (or evaluating) our retrained model.
+We need to reserve some of our data for testing (or evaluating) our retrained model.

 Just like a real exam it needs to be tested on questions it's not seen before.
-We split the examples approximately 80% / 20% between training and evaluating.
+We'll split the examples approximately 80% / 20% between training and evaluation data.

+The evaluation data will be put aside until after training.
+It will then be used to score the trained model on how well it preforms on images it has never seen before.

 ```
 cd Squirrels-TFRecords-export